Nested Sequents for Intermediate Logics: The Case of G\"odel-Dummett Logics

 Suppose that the variable $y$ is active in an $\allli$ inference as shown below left.
 By substituting the $\allli$ inference for an $\alllii$ inference, as shown below right, we obtain the desired conclusion.

 \end{proof}

-We now prove our cut-free completeness results.
-We take an arbitrary nested sequent $\va; \ns$ and a fresh label $z$ that does not occur in $\va; \ns$, and apply rules from $\ncalc$ bottom-up on $\va,z; \nsa$ with the goal of finding a proof thereof.
-If a proof is found, then by \lem~\ref{lem:fresh-delete}, we know that $\va; \nsa$ is derivable in $\ncalc$, and if a proof is not found, then we provide a counter-model for $\va,z; \nsa$, which is also a counter-model for $\va; \ns$ by \dfn~\ref{def:sequent-semantics}.
+We now prove our cut-free completeness result.
+We take a nested sequent $\vec{x}; \phi(\vec{x})$ with $\vec{x}$ all free variables in $\phi(\vec{x})$ and a fresh label $z$ that does not occur in $\vec{x}; \phi(\vec{x})$, and apply rules from $\ncalc$ bottom-up on $z,\vec{x}; \phi(\vec{x})$ with the goal of finding a proof thereof.
+If a proof is found, then by \lem~\ref{lem:fresh-delete}, we know that $\vec{x}; \phi(\vec{x})$ is derivable in $\ncalc$, and if a proof is not found, then we provide a counter-model for $z,\vec{x}; \phi(\vec{x})$, which is also a counter-model for $\vec{x}; \phi(\vec{x})$ by \dfn~\ref{def:sequent-semantics}.
 We note that the inclusion of the fresh variable $z$ in our input is required to ensure that the domains of the counter-model are non-empty, which explains its presence.
 We refer to this special variable $z$ as the \emph{starting variable} and fix it throughout the course of the proof.